OpenClassrooms-Student-Center/Developpez-le-front-end-en-utilisant-Angular/README.md

 - `pages` folder: contains components used for routing
 - `core` folder: contains the business logic (`services` and `models` folders)

-I created typescripts methods inside the `models` folder and the 'services' folder that I use inside the components.
+I created typescripts methods inside the `models` & `services` folders that I use inside the components.

 There are 3 main components :